 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in your HTTPS/SSL certificate like this https://share.yourname.synology.me In my case it’s https://share.mariushosting.synology.me If everything goes right, you will see the PicoShare homepage.
 At the top right of the page click Log in.
 Follow the instructions in the image below.

-Add the password you have chosen at STEP 9.
+Type in the password that you have previously created at STEP 10.
 Click Authenticate.
 Follow the instructions in the image below.

 Upload any file from your computer or paste something in the appropriate area and select the link availability (expiration time).
 Follow the instructions in the image below.

 Share the link with your friends or family.
 Follow the instructions in the image below.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.